 Our own Marie Morreale traveled to London to the film set of Harry Potter and the Deathly Hallows: Part I (the next Harry Potter movie as I’m sure you know!) where she nabbed EXCLUSIVE interviews with the cast.
 She must have the best job in the world right?

-So. . . in celebration of the DVD release of Harry Potter and the Half-Blood Prince (Rated PG) — and let's just say as an early holiday present — we are bringing you an interview with Draco and Ginny.
+So. . . in celebration of the DVD release of Harry Potter and the Half-Blood Prince (rated PG), we are bringing you an interview with Draco and Ginny.
 Err. . .
 Tom Felton and Bonnie Wright that is.

 Q: Are you both happy about the way your parts got more important in the last book?